KatarinaDraganovCsordas/exercises.js/README.md

   g.
 Add shipping $4.99 to your order.
 Calculate the total.
   h.
 Calculate the 10% tax exactly. (use Math.round)
   i.
 Calculate the total order.
+  j.
+Let's say we want to always round a number down (2.8 => 2).
+Using Google or an A.I. tool, search for the code to do this.